The Mayan Food & The Ancient Secrets of its Gastronomy

 The Maya Influence on Mexico and Central America

-As you can imagine, the Maya people are very representative of Mexican culture.
-Therefore, knowing about their history is to know everything about different flavors, tasty food, mythology, and culture.
-Indeed, the prehispanic roots of Mexican culture are the cornerstones of Mexican gastronomy as we mentioned in other articles.
-For instance, tamales (corn) and guacamole are many of the favorite dishes of Mexicans.
+For instance, many Mexicans’ favorite dishes are tamales (corn) and guacamole.
 It is worth mentioning that these delicacies were very important in the diet of the Maya people.
-Nature and the area where they used to live, favored their gastronomy.
+Nature and the area where they used to live favored their gastronomy.
 Therefore, this style of eating marked and influenced food from all over Mexico and Central America, where they lived too.

 🐍 Places where the Maya lived: